Letter from the President

-Along with Vice President Andrea Kahn, I would like to welcome you to the first issue of the CIPS News Brief now in the capable hands of our new editor, Carol Mason-Straughan.
+First, Vice President Andrea Kahn and I would like to welcome you to the latest issue of the CIPS News Brief now in the capable hands of our new editor, Carol Mason-Straughan.
 Carol is a member of PINC and lives and works in Oklahoma.
-Since coming on board, Carol has been familiarizing herself with CIPS and the News Brief requirements in consultation with me, Caron Harrang and Claudia Eskenazi, former and associate editors.
+Since coming on board, Carol has been familiarizing herself with CIPS and the News Brief requirements in consultation with me, Caron Harrang and Claudia Espenazi, former and associate editors.
 I am impressed with Carol’s astute and thorough effort in preparation for the News Brief, and I am looking forward to working with her on future issues.

 I also want to welcome CFS Washington, DC member, Maurine Kelly, as Chair of the CIPS Public Policy Committee.
 Maurine has a long history with CIPS, having been co-chair of the Clinical Conference Committee which planned one of the Palm Springs conferences some years ago.
 In her new position as our public policy representative, Maurine brings that same level of commitment to monitoring and advocating on our behalf, issues of confidentiality, professional standards and legal issues that affect us all as psychoanalysts and mental health professionals.
 Maurine will also be the official CIPS representative, along with myself as President, to the Psychoanalytic Consortium.
 The Consortium membership is composed of The American Academy of Psychodynamic Psychiatry and Psychoanalysis, The American Association for Psychoanalysis in Clinical Social Work, the American Psychoanalytic Association, Division 39 of the American Psychological Association and CIPS.
 The Consortium was instrumental in the establishment of the Accreditation Council for Psychoanalytic Education, Inc. (ACPE), which is moving toward becoming our official accrediting body through the U.S. Department of Education.
 Maurine will be a worthy representative.